Estimated reading time: 10 minutes

 It’s also helpful to explore what your financial picture looks like in the first place.
 Do you follow a budget?
 Could you cover something unexpected?
 Have you put away money for retirement and your future needs?

-It’s essential to get an overview of your financial picture and understand your comfort level to assess where you fall within the investment risk tolerance spectrum.
+It’s essential to get an overview of your financial picture.
+This applies whether you’re focusing on the short-term or the long-term.
+To be financially successful, you need to understand your comfort level and to assess where you fall within the investment risk tolerance spectrum.

 2. Remember You Know Yourself Best